Plantar fasciitis

 Diseased fascia: Longitudinal axis / transverse axis fasciitis

-Ultrasound examination will show focal thickening at the fascial insertion on the calcaneus (greater than 4-5 mm thick), hypoechoic, with loss of fibrillar pattern, less frequently perifascial effusion, and occasionally cortical irregularities in the calcaneus.
-Lateral band involvement of the plantar fascia may coexist in patients who overload the outer edge of the heel to avoid weight on the painful area.
+Ultrasound examination will show focal thickening at the fascial insertion in the calcaneus (greater than 4-5 mm thick), hypoechoic, with loss of fibrillar pattern, less frequently perifascial effusion, and occasionally cortical irregularities in the calcaneus.
+Lateral band involvement of the plantar fascia may coexist in patients who overload the external edge of the heel to avoid putting pressure on the painful area.

-Regarding treatment, it is recommended to avoid flat footwear, correct biomechanical gait abnormalities when present, and perform physical therapy exercises aimed at increasing flexibility and strengthening the muscles in the region (fascial and triceps surae stretching).
+Regarding treatment, it is recommended to avoid wearing flat shoes, correct biomechanical gait abnormalities when present, and perform physical therapy exercises aimed at increasing flexibility and strengthening the muscles in the region (fascial and posterior chain stretching).

 The above measures can be combined with:

-• perifascial injections of local anesthetic and corticosteroids.
-One or two injections spaced two to three weeks apart are effective as short-term pain treatment, although their long-term efficacy is not good.
+• Perifascial injections of local anesthetic + corticosteroids.
+One or two injections spaced two to three weeks apart are effective as short-term pain treatment, although their long-term efficacy is not as good.

-• night splints in dorsiflexion of the foot, maintaining constant fascial tension without weight-bearing.
+• Nighttime dorsiflexion splinting of the foot, maintaining constant fascial tension without weight-bearing.

-• PRP injections (platelet-rich plasma), indicated in cases of fasciosis or long-standing fascial defects that require stimulation for regeneration.
+• PRP (platelet-rich plasma) injections are indicated in cases of fasciosis or long-standing fascial defects that require stimulation for regeneration.

 Make an appointment with Dr. Jordi Jiménez.
-He'll see you in the center of Palma and help you regain your quality of life.
+He will see you in the center of Palma and help you regain your quality of life.

 TAGS